OBSCENE MATERIALS CHARGES IN PENNSYLVANIA

 If you have been charged with, or think you may be charged with, an obscene material offense, call Attorney David Shrager immediately for a free consultation.

-Being charged with prostitution in Pennsylvania does not have to mean that you will be convicted.
+Being charged with obscene materials in Pennsylvania may not mean that you will be convicted.

 FREE Legal Case Evaluation